lezhnev74/lessthan12ms.com/texts/20190318-locking-strategies/post.md

-date: Mar 18, 2019 13:11
+- date:Mar 18, 2019 13:11
-slug: data-locking-strategies-in-php-apps-practical-approach
+- slug:data-locking-strategies-in-php-apps-practical-approach
 # Data locking strategies in PHP apps.
 Practical approach
 Locking is a method of synchronization of data access.
 We need a locking mechanism to make sure no one else is working with the data we are about to read or change.
 The purpose of locking can be various:
 - **Data integrity**.
 Make sure that no one else is reading or changing the data we are working with.